gem-pasteur/macsyfinder/doc/input.rst

         * *ordered_replicon* : a set of sequences corresponding to a complete replicon ordered (*e.g.* an assembled complete genome)
         * *gembase* : a set of multiple ordered replicons, which format follows the convention we adopted (see :ref:`gembase_convention`).

-For "ordered" ("ordered_replicon" or "gembase") datasets only, TXSScan can take into account the **shape of the genome**: "linear", or "circular".
+For "ordered" ("ordered_replicon" or "gembase") datasets only, MacSyFinder can take into account the **shape of the genome**: "linear", or "circular".
 The default is set to "linear".

   This can be set with the `--replicon_topology` parameter from :ref:`command-line-label` (see :ref:`Input options <cmd-input-label>`), or in the configuration in the :ref:`base section<config-base-label>`.